simaoramos/movies-api/README.md

     ```

 ### **Remote debug on Intellij IDEA**
-Intellij IDEA provides a great tool to remote debugging your project, so the following code was added in the Dockerfile entrypoint:
+In case you're running the application within Docker, Intellij IDEA provides a tool to remote debugging your project, that's why the following code was added in the Dockerfile entrypoint:
 ```dockerfile
 ENTRYPOINT ["java", "-Xdebug", "-Xrunjdwp:transport=dt_socket,server=y,suspend=n,address=*:5005", "-jar", "/movies-api.jar"]
 ```

-This allows us to specify that on running, the program will provide at the `5005` port a way to connect a remote debug.
+This allows us to specify that on runtime, the program will provide at the `5005` port a way to connect a remote debug.
 The first log line will be `Listening for transport dt_socket at address: 5005`.

 Then a little change has to be made on the docker command to run the image specifying either the new port: